CMU-Graphics/Scotty3D/assignments/A3/T7-environment-lighting.md

 Implement `Sphere::Uniform::sample` in `src/pathtracer/samplers.cpp`.

-Now make an implementation of `Sphere::Image::sample` and `Sphere::Image::pdf` that call `Sphere::Uniform::sample` and `Sphere::Uniform::pdf`.
+Now make an implementation of `Sphere::Image::sample` and `Sphere::Image::pdf` that call `Sphere::Uniform::sample` and `Sphere::Uniform::pdf` (this is just a placeholder so you can test your uniform sampling).

 This should be sufficient to get environment maps working in the renderer (albeit in a high-variance / slow-convergence way).